 Color it white and offset it slightly from the landmass.

-Make a duplicate of our new halftone dots and color with a strong orange color.
+Make a Duplicate of our new halftone dots and color with a strong orange color.
 Then offset again—this creates another layer of dimension to our otherwise flat map.

-4. Illustrate the Points of Interest
+4. How to Illustrate the Points of Interest

 Create a new layer above the map—this layer will contain the POI elements.
 With the Guide layer turned on above, trace through the sketches, using the Pen Tool to block in the basic shapes.